cafemaca/Millon.TecnicalTest.RealEstate/README.md

 ## Description

 A large real estate company needs to create an API to obtain information about properties in United States, this is in a database as shown in the image, your task is to create a set of services:
-Create property building
+* Create property building
-Add image from property
+* Add image from property
-Change price
+* Change price
-Update property
+* Update property
-List property with filters
+* List property with filters

 ## Presentation
-The presentation of the solution is done through Swagger, which has the endpoints of the requested requirements.
+The presentation of the solution is done through Swagger, which has the endpoints of the requested requirements:
+* Create property building
+* Add image from property
+* Change price
+* Update property

+###List property with filters
+This requirement is developed in the endpoint /api/v1/Properties/Paging where the parameters are developed like this:

 ### Data Base
 La base de datos construída para la solución a nivel de tablas, se presenta el siguiente modelo enitdad/relación: